 In 1934, Rev.'s Ida and Harvey Best (ordained in 1923) held the first Unity service in downtown Lansing.
 The center was called the Society of Practical Christianity, Lansing Truth Association and later the Lansing Unity Association.
 In 1941 the group moved their services, classes and all other activities to the YWCA.
-In September of 1941, Roxie G. Miller, a licensed Unity teacher since 1938, conducred Sunday Services at the College Manor building, 224 Abbott Road, East Lansing.
+In September of 1941, Roxie G. Miller, a licensed Unity teacher since 1938, conducted Sunday Services at the College Manor building, 224 Abbott Road, East Lansing.
 June 25, 1943, Roxie Miller became ordained by invitation/exception at Unity School of Christianity, Kansas City, Missouri.
-October 23rd, 1948, the first service of the newly formed East Lansing Unity Center was held at 425 W. GRand River Avenue.
+October 23rd, 1948, the first service of the newly formed East Lansing Unity Center was held at 425 W. Grand River Avenue.
 The church was dedicated with an open house on December 12, 1948.

-Novembet 5th, 1950, Rev.'s Ida (DOD 6/28/1965) and Harvey (DOD 1955) retired and Rev. Nora S. Elliott was appointed the new miniter of the Lansing Unity Association.
+November 5th, 1950, Rev.'s Ida (DOD 6/28/1965) and Harvey (DOD 1955) retired and Rev. Nora S. Elliott was appointed the new minister of the Lansing Unity Association.
 On July 6, 1952, Nora married Gail Hines.
 She was ordained as a Unity minister in 1937.

 In 1952, the Unity congregation incorporated as Lansing Unity Chapel.
 Their first service was December 8th, 1957 in a bungalow-type building they purchased at 2511 S. Washington Ave.

 The people at Unity of Greater Lansing increasingly saw the need to provide more modern facilities and be handicap-accessible.
 More seating was required, as well.
-They moved into 2001 E. Grand River--to temporarily share space with the Plymouth Congregational community.
+In 2012, they moved into 2001 E. Grand River--to temporarily share space with the Plymouth Congregational community.
 In November 2013, the congregation moved to a leased location at 15851 S. Old US 27 in north Lansing, in the Crowne Point Business Park, until December 2015.
 During this time, Rev. Lederer finished his contract with the church and an interim minister, Barry Vennard, was hired.

 Meanwhile, in 2004, associate minister Rev. Kate DeMougin left to found another Unity church in Lansing - Unity Spiritual Renaissance.
 The group rented space from the Metaphysical Church of Christ (formerly the Spiritual Episcopalian Church) at 230 S. Holmes Street.
 After 6 months, the church and the adjacent property was gifted to Unity Spiritual Renaissance for a token exchange.
 Lucille Olson accepted the position of music director.
 This new Unity community became an instrumental part of the Allen Street Neighborhood.
 Then in 2014, Rev. DeMougin made her transition.
 The congregation, deeply grieving their loss, worked together to keep the ministry viable.